We believe in collaboration, not competition. We enable our students to get the most out of their learning and personal growth experience.

 Admissions and Financial Aid

-We require all applicants to submit only the following: a completed NewU application form, a high school transcript, and a government-issued ID.
+We require all applicants to submit only a completed NewU application form plus one of the following: a high school transcript, diploma, or GED/HiSET certificate.
 NewU does not and will not review any other materials, documents, or information as part of our admissions decision process.
 We admit students on a rolling basis throughout the year.

 Need-Blind Admissions.
 Need-Based Financial Aid.
 NewU makes admissions decisions without any review or consideration for a student’s financial need.
 Once admitted, a student may be eligible for Financial Aid solely based on the student’s financial situation.